 - Special consideration is given to scientists from isolated institutions in developing countries.

 - Women scientists are especially encouraged to apply.

-Applicants must complete the online application form.
-While filling in the online application, applicants also need to upload the following documentation:
+Applicants need to upload the following documentation:

-- Scanned copy of the applicant’s passport, even if expired (page with applicant’s name and surname);
+- scanned copy of the applicant’s passport, even if expired (page with applicant’s name and surname);

-- Supporting Statement from Head of Home Institution;
+- supporting Statement from Head of Home Institution;

-- The applicant’s curriculum vitae (no more than 4 pages);
+- the applicant’s curriculum vitae (no more than 4 pages);

-- The applicant’s full list of publications;
+- the applicant’s full list of publications;

 - PhD certificate;

-- Two letters of recommendation by two referees, one of whom should be from an expert from another country;
+- two letters of recommendation by two referees, one of whom should be from an expert from another country;

-- A recent invitation letter – on the host institution’s letterhead paper – from one of the Institutions listed in the files available here.
+- a recent invitation letter – on the host institution’s letterhead paper – from one of the Institutions listed in the files available here.
 It should contain the proposed time of the visits (two to three months for each visit) and should refer to the proposed cooperation.
 It should be made evident that the applicant and the proposed host have been in contact regarding the scientific work to be done during the visit and that the conditions for conducting the work have been agreed in terms of the timing of the visit and the facilities available.